• Home

 info@MtoZ-Biolabs.com

-What Is the Edman Degradation Method?
+What is the Edman Degradation Method?

 The Edman degradation method, developed by Pehr Edman in the 1950s, is a technique used for sequencing amino acids in a peptide or protein.
 This method sequentially removes one amino acid at a time from the N-terminal of the polypeptide chain.
 The cleaved amino acid is identified using high-performance liquid chromatography (HPLC) or similar techniques.
 Each cycle reveals one amino acid, and by repeating the process, the complete amino acid sequence can be determined.